The Tech Revolution: 10 Technology Trends Driving Business Growth in Berkshire

 • Passive Aggression – It prints, but only in faded streaks.
 A cry for help, perhaps?

-• Commitment Issues – It recognises your computer
+• Commitment Issues – It recognises your computer… but won’t respond to it.

 Step 3: Set Boundaries and Expectations